 I am very sorry for your loss.
 My youngest son was murdered in May 1994.
 That is why I founded Survivors/Victims of Tragedy, Inc. in December, 1997, as a Support Group for those of us who have lost a loved one through murder.
-We are meeting at the new office of Black on Black Crime, Inc., which is at 14715 Euclid Avenue, East Cleveland, Ohio 44112, on the second Tuesday of each month at 5 pm.
-If you can’t come to that location, I can schedule a meeting with you at a location closer to you.
-Also, every other month or so, we meet for dinner at local restaurants.
-Call if you would like to go with us to dinner.
+Currently, we meet every six (6) weeks at a restaurant on at Saturday at 4 pm where we have a Linner (late lunch/early dinner).
+If you can’t come the Linners, we can meet at a location closer to you.

 If you would like to become involved in an activist group, such as Black on Black Crime, Inc., to help us stop the violence that surrounds our children, please let me know.
 Help us expand and strengthen our outreach services to others; such as, reaching out to parents whose child or other family member has been murdered, families of missing children or adults, candlelight vigils, protests, marches, talking to the kids at schools, community centers, churches, etc.